-There are commercials, and then there are Chicago commercials.
-These are some of the most recognizable commercials, and they’re accompanying jingles, from the last 30 years in the Chicagoland area.
+There are commercials, and then there are old Chicago commercials.
+These are some of the most recognizable commercials, and the accompanying jingles, from the last 30 years in the Chicagoland area.
 Sorry in advance for getting these stuck in your head for the rest of the day.

 If you don’t know the “588-2300 Empire” jingle at the end of every carpet commercial, are you really a Chicagoan?
 Probably not.

-The window company is known for their strange commercials that turn milestones in a parody of buying windows.
-While their latest commercial of a pregnant woman and her husband is funny and a bit awkward, nothing is a cringe-worthy as the commercials they produced in the ’80s and ’90s.
+The window company is known for their strange commercials in Chicago that turn milestones in a parody of buying windows.
+While their latest commercial of a pregnant woman and her husband is funny and a bit awkward, nothing is as cringe-worthy as the commercials they produced in the ’80s and ’90s.

 Cubs fans everywhere were probably running to grocery stores to pick up La Preferida’s authentic Mexican fare after seeing their commercial with Harry Caray awkwardly opening a cabinet full of their product.

-The Webb family was known across Chicago and northwest Indiana.
+The Webb family was known across Chicago and northwest Indiana for their unique commercials.
 How much more memorable can a singing, car-selling family be?

 Moo & Oink

 The dancing cow and pig in a supermarket selling their own kind is both comical and disturbing at the same time, but the tune will get stuck in your head forever.

 While this old commercial wasn’t only for Chicagoans, we can’t help but feel a little pride for the team of ’85 drinking Coke in a diner.
 Jim McMahon and “Refrigerator” Perry made Coca-Cola “America’s real choice.”